ryankanno/cookiecutter-py/README.md

 ## Dependencies

-While you don't necessarily need all these tools installed to use this Cookiecutter, it'll help you take advantage of all the tools here.
+While you don't necessarily need all these tools installed to use this Cookiecutter, it'll help you take full advantage of this cookiecutter.

   * [pyenv](https://github.com/yyuu/pyenv)
   * [pyenv-virtualenv](https://github.com/yyuu/pyenv-virtualenv)